gravdahl-master/gravdahl-master.github.io/_posts/2017-04-24-Automatic-operation-of-SES.md

 The work will be supervised by

-Professor Jan Tommy Gravdahl from Department of Engineering Cybernetics Adj.
+Professor Jan Tommy Gravdahl from Department of Engineering Cybernetics, Adj.
 Associate professor Vahid Hassani from Department of Marine Technology, and Dr. Øyvind Auestad from Umoe Mandal.

 [1] Øyvind F. Auestad, (2015).
 The Boarding Control System.
 Ph.D. thesis, Norwegian University of Science and Technology.